How To Dye with Olive Leaf

 Botanical Overview

 The olive tree, Olea europaea, is a small evergreen tree best known for its fruit and oil, and for thriving in warm, dry regions around the Mediterranean.
+You’ll see it everywhere here.
+Every house in the countryside has its own grove.
 Italy alone has 538 cultivars.
-It usually grows to a few meters tall, with a short, twisting trunk and a rounded, branching crown.
+Most of the olive trees grown in our grove (and in Tuscany in general) are Frantoio, Leccino, Pendolio, Maurino, Moraiolo and Taggiasca.

-The tree is well adapted to hot, dry summers and poor, rocky soils.
+A typical olive tree grows to a few meters tall, with a short, twisting trunk and a rounded, branching crown.
+It is well adapted to hot, dry summers and poor, rocky soils.
 It is one of the oldest fruit trees domesticated by humans, and can live for thousands of years.
 Because of this longevity and toughness, it is often associated with resilience, peace, and continuity.

-How to grow it
+How to Cultivate it

 In warm climates, olives want full sun and well-drained soil.
 Plant near a warm wall, and water deeply, but allow soil to dry between waterings.